qnzy/nlog/README.md

-# nlog
+# nlog (nanolog)
-This is a small logging library for C (it's short for nano log).
+nlog is a small logging library for C.

 There are three functions: